bitsofgood/pencils-for-success/README.md

 ### Development

 1. Install dependencies: `npm install`
-2. Sync development environment variables: `npm run secrets:sync`
+2. Sync development environment variables: `npm run secrets`

 - You will be prompted for a password.
 Ask your EM to send it to you.
 - **NOTE:** Windows users need to run `npm run secrets:login` and `npm run secrets:sync` instead